EECS149-SHaZam/shazam/mbed/usb-serial/README.md

 screen DEVICE_FILE
 ```

 When you are done, hit `Ctrl-a`, `k`, `y` in sequence to close screen.
-If you don't do this and break off the serial connection, weird things can happend to your terminal window.
+If you don't do this and break off the serial connection, weird things can happen to your terminal window.